synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-breadcrumb-item.md

 ## Usage Guidelines

-### Background

-- Use light background options like white, neutral-100 or primary-100.

 ### Content and Labeling

 - Use clear and descriptive labels that accurately represent each page or section in the navigation path.